 - We’ve gained the added cost of maintenance for the plantings, etc., or else we learn to live with the current untended landscaping.

 What have we lost?
-We lost the open feel of an inviting business area.
+We lost the open feel of an inviting and welcoming business area.

-- We lost at least half of our public street when a large portion of the right-of-way was converted into sidewalks, plantings, and public parking.
-In an area frequented by large delivery vehicles.
+- In an area frequented by large delivery vehicles we lost at least half of our public street when a large portion of the right-of-way was converted into sidewalks, plantings, and public parking.
 Click on the image at left to find an example of the engineer’s layout for a portion of the 5200 block of Spruce.
 Notice the 25 foot street width (red arrow).

-- We lost the opportunity for construction of new one-story office buildings or retail establishments like those boutiques and cafes so admired in Rice Village.
+- We lost the opportunity for construction of new one-story retail establishments like those boutiques and cafes so admired in Rice Village.

 - Older one story buildings may only be renovated for such businesses if allowed under the zoning ordinance.

-When O’Reilly’s Auto Supply submitted plans to the Board of Adjustment in April of 2021 for a new one-story building to replace their existing structure on Spruce their application was turned down.
+When O’Reilly Auto Parts submitted plans to the Board of Adjustment in April of 2021 for a new one-story building to replace their existing structure on Spruce their application was turned down.

 We lost our wide, spacious, well-maintained streets that provided easy access to businesses.
 Most cities take pride in their wide streets and boulevards, but Spruce was narrowed from 60′ to 25′.
-In the photo above, the property lines run along the line where the driveways or curbs meet the street.
-Buildings would now actually front at that line, with no front parking lot, only the available public parking spaces.
+In the photo above, the property lines run along the sidewalks.
+New buildings would front at that line, with no front parking lot, only the available public parking spaces.

-The street and drainage construction on Spruce and Fifth began in late April of 2019, and and the project remains unfinished.
+The street and drainage construction on Spruce and Fifth began in late April of 2019, and and the project remains unfinished in 2022.
 Since then several businesses in the area have closed or moved.
 Only one new construction has been built, at the corner of Spruce and Ferris (below).
 It, too, remains unfinished.

 Will we see more of this type of building along Spruce, shoulder to shoulder, crowding up to the sidewalks?
 Maybe even taller?
 Is this what residents want in a ‘small-town pedestrian-friendly’ area with cafes and boutiques?
 Is there any possibility of making some changes to this ordinance?

 One more thought — the site of the old Randall’s grocery store.
 Will it be a target for a new development in the UV-D?
-Stay tuned!
+The same rules apply, including the zero setback at the front property line!
+Stay tuned.

 Find more articles on this Zoning District below: